magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 Finally, we lemmatized the text.
 Lemmatization is the process of reducing words to their base or dictionary form, considering their context and meaning.
 For example, "running" becomes "run" and "better" becomes "good."

+However, there seems to be an issue with the code we wrote, as the cleaned text does not convert verbs to their base form.

 Moreover, we removed duplicated rows with regards to the `text` column, as outlined in assignment 1.

 When handling categorical data, we removeds rows with a `choose_one` value of `Can't decide`, according to what was outlined in assignment 1.
 Next, we mapped the `choose_one` values `Relevant` and `Not Relevant` to `1` and `0`, respectively.
 This was stored in a new feature, called `target`.

 **NOTE:**
 For the test set, we did not remove any rows to not skew the results.
 However, the `choose_one` still needs to be mapped to a binary value such that the models predictions and the test set can be compared.
 In this delivery, we have mapped all the rows with 'cant decide' to 0.
 This is obvoiusly not ideal, as it may lead to metrics that are not representative of the model's performance.
-Another solution we considered was to remove the rows with 'cant decide' from the test set, from the perspective that wrong labling is out of the scope of the project.
+Another solution we considered was to remove the rows with 'cant decide' from the test set, from the perspective that wrong labeling is out of the scope of the project.
 However, we went with the first alternative.

 ## 2. Extract features
 We have done feature extraction from two raw columns in the dataset: 'text' and 'keyword'.
-Here we will outline how the feature were extracted.
+Here we will outline how the features were extracted.

 ### The text column
 Machine learning models are not able to understand raw text, so the text must be converted into a numerical representation.
 The following methods were used to extract features from the text

 #### TF-IDF
-TD-IDF, or term frequency–inverse document frequency, is an extenstion of the bag-of-words model.
+TF-IDF, or term frequency–inverse document frequency, is an extenstion of the bag-of-words model.
 The bag-of-words algorithm represents a document by the occurrence of words within a it.
 You first build a vocabulary by looking at the set of all words used in the corpus.
 The amount of words in the vocabulary maps directly to the number of features it produces for a given document.
 The result of embedding a document with bag-of-words is simply a one hot encoding of the ocurrences of the words in the vocabulary in the document.

 TF-IDF extends the bag-of-words model by also including how important a word is in the context of the entire corpus.
 The importance of a word increases proportionally to the number of times a word appears in the document, but is offset by the frequency of the word in the corpus.
-This means that words that appear frequently in a single document but not in many documents throughout the corpus will get a high score.
+This means that words that appear frequently in a single document, but not in many documents throughout the corpus will get a high score.
 On the other hand, common words that appear frequently in many documents (like "and", "the", etc.) will get a low score.
 This normalization process ensures that less emphasis is placed on common words that do not carry much meaningful information.

 The implementation is done using the `TfidfVectorizer` from `sklearn.feature_extraction.text`.
 The `TfidfVectorizer` converts a collection of raw documents to a matrix of TF-IDF features.
 The `TfidfVectorizer` is equivalent to using `CountVectorizer` followed by `TfidfTransformer`.
 Using the `TfidfVectorizer` is more efficient and requires less code.